airpair/speed-up-your-angular-apps-and-get-rid-of-sasqwatches/post.md

 ```
 Now we are in control of when a `$digest` will be called by using `jqLite`.
 Using `$eval`, angular will evaluate the expression attached to the the `onMouseEnter` attribute, our function.
 This approach will not trigger a single call to `$digest` and still show our toasts on `$even` elements.
 If we did want to change a model in our `onMouseEnter` function, then we could just call `$apply` ourselves in our directive which would only trigger a `$digest` on `$even` even elements.
 ### unwatching
 We maually register watchers using `$socpe.$watch|$watchGroup|$watchCollection` .
-These very common and very powerfull.
+These are very common and very powerful.
 Sometimes however, we just want to do something once when our expression changes and nothing more.
 ```javascript
 $scope.number = 0;